camilouribebotta/visual-essays/docs/help.md

 ### ve-image

 Associates an image with a text element.
-The directive provides the ability to define 3 versions of the image URL, the normal URL (`url`), an IIIF URL (`iiif-url`) and a high resolution version (`data-hires`).
-The `data-url` attribute is required.
-All URLs may be relative to the essay (i.e., 'images/my_image.png') or absolute.
+The directive provides the ability to define 3 versions of the image URL, the normal URL (`url`), an IIIF URL (`iiif-url`) or an IIIF manifest URL (`manifest`).
+The `iiif-url` and/or `manifest` attributes should be used for images that

 #### data-image attributes